kbairak/outbox/README.md

 - `clean_up_after`: How long to keep messages in the outbox table after they are sent.
 Can be `IMMEDIATELY`, `NEVER`, or a `timedelta`
 - `retry_delays`: Default retry delays (in seconds) for all listeners.
 A sequence of delay times for exponential backoff.
 Defaults to `(1, 10, 60, 300)` (1s, 10s, 1m, 5m).
 Set to `()` for unlimited immediate retries.
 - `table_name`: Name of the outbox table to use.
 Defaults to `outbox_table`
+- `prefetch_count`: Number of messages to prefetch from RabbitMQ for each listener.
+Defaults to `10`

 #### `emit()`